-The mission of the George L. Graziadio School of Business and Management is to train moral leaders and advance responsible business practice through education that is entrepreneurial in spirit, ethical in focus, and global in orientation.
+The mission of the George L. Graziadio Business School is to train moral leaders and advance responsible business practice through education that is entrepreneurial in spirit, ethical in focus, and global in orientation.
 As a professional school developed out of the tradition of a Christian University, the Graziadio School seeks to positively impact organizations and communities in which our students and alumni are members.

-Offering MBA, part time MBA, EMBA, JD/MBA, PKE, MBAJ, BS/MBA, BS/BSM, and a variety of master of science programs, including a masters of organizational development and a masters in finance, the Graziadio School believes that successful management combines collective good with individual profit, and we affirm a higher purpose for business practices than the exclusive pursuit of shareholder wealth.
+Offering MBA, part-time MBA, EMBA, JD/MBA, PKE, MBAJ, BS/BSM, and a variety of master of science programs, including a master's in organization development and a master's in applied finance, the Graziadio School promotes successful management that combines collective good with individual profit, and affirms a higher purpose for business practices than the exclusive pursuit of shareholder wealth.

 As a Christian university, Pepperdine GSEP prepares students to assume leadership positions from which they become agents of change and influence the fields of education and mental health.
 This preparation for leadership is grounded in humility and recognition of the God-given dignity and worth of all those we serve.

-The distinctive core curriculum of the Masters of Public Policy and JD/MPP degree programs at the School of Public Policy is designed to provide a foundation that is steeped in the University's unique perspective that the formation, evaluation, and practice of public policy is a sacred calling devoted to service at the most profound level.
+The distinctive core curriculum of the master of public policy and JD/MPP degree programs at the School of Public Policy is designed to provide a foundation that is steeped in the University's unique perspective that the formation, evaluation, and practice of public policy is a sacred calling devoted to service at the most profound level.

 Outside the classroom, SPP public events—such as the "Moral Sense in Politics and Policy" lecture series—expand and enrich traditional academic concepts of public policy by inviting leading thinkers, practitioners, and theologians to discuss the dynamic and vital intersection of faith and the public square.